What Is The Purpose Of Education In Society

 2. Personalize instruction to meet individual needs: Recognize that students learn at different paces and in different ways, and tailor your instruction to meet the individual needs of each learner.
 Use technology to provide students with access to a wide range of resources and learning opportunities.

-4. Create a supportive and inclusive classroom environment: Foster a sense of belonging and respect in your classroom, and create a safe space where students feel comfortable taking risks and expressing their ideas.
+4. Create a supportive and inclusive classroom environment: encourage a sense of belonging and respect in your classroom, and create a safe space where students feel comfortable taking risks and expressing their ideas.
 Celebrate diversity, promote empathy, and encourage students to work collaboratively.

 FAQ